 It was 1946.
 Wally had returned home to Peterborough following service with the Canadian Army overseas.
 A chance meeting with CHEX announcer Rod Dewar led to an audition at CHEX and his immediate hiring.
 A few months later, on November 1, 1946, he made the hop to CFRB.
-On November 1, 1996, he retired.
+He would retire 50 years later.

 Wally's broadcasting career stands as unique - only one station prior to hitting the top - the longevity of his half-century with CFRB in the most competitive market in Canada -- his undisputed command of market listenership -- all combined with his popularity on-and-off the air with people from all walks of life, near and far.